Hotel Oloffson: Hotel Oloffson

 The hotel was the frequent haunt of Aubelin Jolicoeur (1924-2005).
 Described as the hotel "palace gadfly", he was a "diminutive, squeaky-voiced, cane-twirling gossip columnist dandy".
 He wore white linen suits and carried a gold tipped cane.
 According to Port-au-Prince historian Georges Corvington, "the hotel can't be separated from the personality of Aubelin Jolicoeur.
 He animated the place.
 He cultivated a lot of acquaintances and was the center of the hotel.
 Foreign artists and celebrities came to see him."
 His heyday was the 1950s through 70s when he wrote articles about the comings and goings of celebrity guests, later becoming something of a local institution who met guests at the airport.

 During the 12 January 2010, earthquake, the Hotel Oloffson was damaged.
 US photographer Tequila Minsky who was also staying in the Oloffson, told the New York Times that a wall at the front of the Hotel Oloffson had fallen, killing a passer-by, and that several neighboring buildings had collapsed.
 Richard Morse, using the social networking site Twitter, was a major source of news coming out of the disaster area in the early hours.
 In a Twitter post from 12 January, he states "Our guests are sitting out in the driveway.. no serious damage here at the Oloffson but many large buildings nearby have collapsed."
-The hotel was one of Port-au-Prince's only hotels left standing and the worldwide media subsequently decamped to the hotel and its grounds.
+The hotel was one of Port-au-Prince's only hotels left standing and the worldwide media subsequently decamped to the hotel and its grounds because it had a functioning Wi-Fi hotspot.

 Decline and destruction

 By 2018, the hotel's domain name hoteloloffson.com had stopped working.
 The continued deterioration of government security in Port-au-Prince amid the gang war, and a move to the United States by owner Richard A. Morse in October 2022, left the hotel in a vulnerable position.
 It stopped accepting guests around July 2024 out of concerns for safety.
-In March 2025, gangs breached inside the hotel's courtyard; police and a neighborhood self-defense brigade temporarily pushed them back.
+In March 2025, gangs breached the hotel's interior courtyard; police and a neighborhood self-defense brigade temporarily pushed them back.
 The remaining skeleton staff of three was soon forced to flee.
 On 6 July 2025, the now abandoned hotel was completely destroyed in a devastating arson attack.
 The details of who was responsible and why are unknown, however the city at the time was under the control of warring Haitian gangs.